MITHaystack/HOPS/doc/reference/source/hops4/data_processing/calibration_operators/MHO_MultitonePhaseCorrection.rst

 --------------
-The operator multiplies each visibility data segment by a complex phase phasor derived from the injected multi-tone phase-cal tones, and optionally by a frequency-dependent delay correction phasor.
+The operator multiplies each visibility data segment by a complex phase phasor derived from the injected multi-tone phase-cal tones, and optionally by a frequency-dependent delay correction term.
 Both corrections are conjugated for the reference station (but not the remote), and the phase correction is additionally conjugated for USB channels.
 The result is that the residual instrumental phase and delay errors introduced by the station's receiver chain